snowjaguar625/nodebestpractices/README.chinese.md

 ## ![✔] 3.11 Use Async Await, avoid callbacks

 **TL;DR:** Node 8 LTS now has full support for Async-await.
-This is a new way of dealing with asynchronous code which supersedes callbacks and promises.
+This is a new way of dealing with asyncronous code which supersedes callbacks and promises.
 Async-await is non-blocking, and it makes asynchronous code look synchronous.
 The best gift you can give to your code is using async-await which provides a much more compact and familiar code syntax like try-catch.

 **Otherwise:** Handling async errors in callback style is probably the fastest way to hell - this style forces to check errors all over, deal with akward code nesting and make it difficult to reason about the code flow.